 The priority for improvements in municipal waste disposal standards will be implemented in Phase 2.
 The waste disposal standards will be specified in the regulations.
 More details on the standards are provided in Appendix 1.
 Different local authorities will have to reach different levels of standards in different timescales, depending on the size of the local authorities (in terms of population).
-MET will monitor the implementation of the waste disposal standards required at local authorities in the legislation, and the local authorities will be required to report on waste disposal (and environmental protection activities at the disposal sites) in the quarterly reports.
+MET will monitor the implementation of the waste disposal standards required at local authorities in the legislation, and the local authorities will be required to report on waste disposal (and environmental protection activities at the disposal sites) in the quarterly reports (as described in Appendix 3 of this Strategy).
+MET will co-ordinate the monitoring with the Ministry of Agriculture, Water and Forestry (in relation to protection of groundwater and surface water resources).
 MET will update the guidance on waste disposal methods (produced under Task 1.4.3) as needed, based on lessons learned during implementation.